tanishagupta1/Travel-Adventure-react-app/README.md

 ## About
-This react app is a website for searching travel plans and holiday destinations.
+This react app is a websiteclear for searching travel plans and holiday destinations.
 ## **Getting Started**

 For the quick start, you can follow the steps below: